haoqunjiang/haoqunjiang/README.md

 #### Hi there 👋

-I'm Haoqun Jiang, a full-time member of the Vue.js core team.
+I'm Haoqun Jiang, a member of the Vue.js core team and work full time on open-source.

 I work on Vue.js build tools and Vite.